 Well, it is true that the Indic languages cover a vast part of the Indian subcontinent.
 But Gboard has been able to excel over the Google Indic Keyboard in every single department.
-Yet, users are going to the app that is having lesser features, which is a most surprising element.
+Yet, users are going to the app that has lesser features, which is a most surprising element.

 April this year saw Google add Indic languages to the Gboard.
 There were 11 Indic languages already present, and now it has 23 of the same in total.
 The blog post from April clearly states that Google wants users to go for Gboard and leave its Indic counterpart behind.

-Furthermore, the post reveals that Gboard received updates like Translate and Google Search built-in.
+Furthermore, the post reveals that Gboard received built-in updates like Translate and Google Search.
 On the other hand, the Indic Keyboard did not receive updates since April.
 Again, this outlines Google’s focus shifting from the old one to the Gboard.

 Wrapping up for Google Indic Keyboard